Running Program for Transitioning to Barefoot Shoes (Minimalist/Zero Drop)

-Step two: A gradual introduction of zero drop footwear.
+A gradual introduction of zero drop footwear.

 Jumping straight into a zero drop shoe and wearing them to school or work 5 days a week, or even worse trying to run a 5km on day one.
 The slow and steady introduction of zero drop is essential to allow supercompensation and avoid a volume loading error.